 What services do Business Accelerator programmes offer to businesses?

-There are lots of different services provided by Accelerator programmes.
-Alongside potential investment, possible exposure to investors and the use of co-working space, these services include:
+Accelerator programmes provide lots of different services.
+Alongside potential investment, possible exposure to investors and the use of co-working space, these services include the following:

-- Support from mentors, other programme participants and the wider network provided by the Accelerator – and this doesn’t have a hard stop at the end of the programme
+- Support from mentors, other programme participants and the Accelerator's wider network – and this doesn’t stop suddenly once the programme ends

-- An opportunity to develop skills by working alongside businesses at a similar stage of development and under the guidance of experienced business professionals
+- Opportunity to develop your skills by working alongside businesses at a similar stage of development and under the guidance of experienced business professionals

 - Exposure to potential customers and investors

-- Intensive learning over a short period.
-Accelerators cram a lot of learning into a relatively short space of time, giving access to ideas and opportunities that could otherwise take years to learn
+- Intensive learning over a short period — Accelerators cram a lot of learning into a relatively short space of time, giving access to ideas and opportunities that could otherwise take years to acquire

-- While some businesses will thrive off the back of their involvement in an Accelerator, this isn’t the case for all programme participants.
-Whether it’s right for you depends on your business, your aims and the Accelerator you’re enrolling in.
+While some businesses will thrive from being involved in an Accelerator, this isn’t the case for all participants.
+Whether it’s right for you depends on your business, your aims and the Accelerator in which you’re enrolling.

 What types of Business Accelerator programmes are available in the UK?

-There are different types of Business Accelerators in the UK, ranging from privately run schemes to government funded programmes and corporate-backed schemes.
+In the UK, Business Accelerators range from privately run schemes to government-funded programmes to corporate-backed schemes.

-Most Accelerators – particularly privately-backed ones - accept all types of businesses, regardless of sector or region, however some of those on the market do specialise and focus on specific areas.
+Most Accelerators — particularly privately-backed ones — accept all types of businesses, regardless of sector or region.
+However, some specialise in and focus on specific areas.

-For example, there are Business Accelerators that only accept tech companies on to their programmes, while corporate-backed schemes may be more interested in businesses that benefit their broader corporate needs.
+For example, there are Business Accelerators whose programmes only accept tech companies, while corporate-backed schemes may be more interested in businesses that benefit their broader corporate needs.

-Likewise, government-backed schemes typically focus on businesses that help their broader policy aims do.
+Likewise, government-backed schemes typically focus on businesses that will help achieve their wider policy aims.

-If you decide that a Business Accelerator suits your business, it’s important to do your research on the options that are out there to make sure you apply to a programme that’s right for your business.
+If you decide that a Business Accelerator suits your business, it’s important to research your options and make sure you apply to a programme that’s right for you.